 - Host Cells

 Product Manufacturing Procedures

-The IND should include all procedures used during the collection, production and purification of gene therapy and cell therapy products.
+The IND should include all procedures used during the collection, production and purification of cell and gene therapy products.

 - Vector Production/Purification

 - Preparation of Ex Vivo Gene-Modified Cells

 - Processing Timing and Intermediate Storage